pph-collective/provident-app/README.md

 yarn lint
 ```

-## Authentication

-> [!NOTE]
-> Authentication has been removed for the public-facing version of PROVIDENT

-## Testing

-> [!NOTE]
-> Testing has been removed for the public-facing version of PROVIDENT.
-Tests were previously mainly used to test
-> permissions and database changes.

 ### Setup Firebase Admin

 > [!NOTE]
 > This is necessary if you want to run any of the scripts.
-Mainly setting up Firebase Admin allows you to read/write to
+Mainly setting up Firebase Admin allows you to read/write
 > to the database

 In order for `firebase-admin` to have read/write access, we need to include a private key.